amanda-reed/DATA146/midterm.md

 #### Question 19

 To perform a ridge regression on the data, I imported the Ridge Regression function, defined the alpha range, and defined empty arrays where the training and testing scores would be stored.
 Then I created a for loop to run the ridge regression for each alpha value in the indicated range over the DoKFold function.
 For each loop, I appended the testing and training scores and MSE values.
 After running the regression, I found the index of the maximum testing score to determine the optimal alpha value.
-Thus, the R^2 value of the testing folds for this value was 0.60201 for the optimal alpha value, which was 25.8.
+Thus, the R^2 value of the testing folds was 0.60201 for the optimal alpha value, which was 25.8.

 <img src = 'midterm_rid.jpg' height = '450' width = '500'/>